dominicwilliams/instant-dapp-ide/README.md

 # instant-dapp-ide
-A complete Dapp and Solidity development system packaged as docker image you can
+A complete Ethereum Dapp development system packaged as Docker image you can
-run from the command line.
+run from the command line in minutes.

 INSTRUCTIONS: first install Docker, if you do not already have it.
 You can then follow the steps below.